IgorGerasimow/portfolio/design/casino-observability/readme.md

   </details>

 - Users are able to deposit and withdraw supported currencies
-- Uptime monitoring for various services, e.g. "Customer chat is down"- Feel free to add anything else you think would be helpful to monitor as a casino admin
+- Uptime monitoring for various services, e.g. "Customer chat is down"
 - Users are not abusing the system (attempting to bet more than is allowed by the client, forcing rollbacks, etc.)